 The Journey to the Next World

-The great ancient Egyptian pyramids of the Fourth Dynasty’s king Khufu are truly unbelievable constructions, which stand as the last remaining of the Seven Wonders of the Ancient World on the Giza Plateau.
+The great ancient Egyptian pyramid of the Fourth Dynasty’s king Khufu is truly an unbelievable construction, which stands as the last remaining of the Seven Wonders of the Ancient World on the Giza Plateau.
 It is also the most famous of all Cairo tourist attractions, and features in just about all of our Cairo Tour Packages.

 The immense size of these constructions invites comparison with the most ambitious human projects of any age, and they have never ceased to fire people’s imagination.